clh97/guitar-viewer/README.md

 # guitar-viewer
-React Native app that creates a visual representation of the guitar scale.
+React Native app that programatically generates a visual representation of the guitar scale.

-note: personal project - not meant to be the cleanest app ever

 # images